chivalry/meta-python/ch_03_modules.md

 Create the above directory and file structure within the existing `polygons` folder and transfer the various class definitions into the appropriate files.
 We'll get to what each class file needs for `include`s in a moment.

 Note that you'll end up with a `polygons` folder *inside* the existing `polygons` folder.
 The top one will be the " published Python library available for easy installation and use" package folder, the inside one the "directory of modules that also contains a `__init__.py` file" package folder, our multi-file module with sub-modules.
-The final directory structure will look like this (excluding various utility directories, such as `venv`).
+The final directory structure will look like this.

 ```
 polygons